fluxcd/community/SUPPORT.md

 ### Consider this

-Support for FluxCD users and community is mostly provided by volunteers, who are all on equal footing as peers in the FluxCD community.
+Support for Flux users and community is mostly provided by volunteers, who are all on equal footing as peers in the Flux community.
 This implies that (free) support is provided on a best-effort basis, with no SLA or quality-of-service guarantee.

 [Best-effort delivery](https://en.wikipedia.org/wiki/Best-effort_delivery) is explained on Wikipedia in terms of a "**best-effort network**, [on which] all users obtain best-effort service.
 Under best-effort, network performance characteristics such as network delay and packet loss depend on the current network traffic load."